Hitching My Miniature Horse: The Easy Entry Cart

 There are some singletrees which should be avoided!
 The photo on top is an example of one.
 There are 2 holes at either end, through which may go a strand of leather—or other material—or which may drop a piece of metal, similar to a large staple.

 The way this arrangement works is that the trace is brought over the end of the singletree, between the 2 holes.
 A strand of leather or "staple" is then dropped over, into the holes, on either side of the trace.
 The leather may be tied for security if long enough.
 The staple simply drops through the holes and stays by gravity.

 If the single tree looks like the top photo, replace it immediately.
-A cart that comes with the single tree above, I would find suspect.
+A cart that comes with the single tree above I would find suspicious.
 I would wonder where else corners have been cut to lower the price.
-This would - and should - cause one to recheck other parts.
+This would—and should—cause one to recheck other parts.